Information for Applicants 2026

 Part two

 Applicants who are successful at Part One will be invited to attend an online interview to discuss their Research Proposal.
-They will then be asked to register directly with the institution of their choice.
+If successful at interview, applicants will be asked to register directly with the institution of their choice.

 Funding

-Welsh Government funding is available to educators employed in Wales* who successfully demonstrate that they meet the academic criteria.
-There are 30 funded places available for the-2026 intake.
+Welsh Government funding is available to educators employed in Wales* who can demonstrate that they meet the academic criteria.
+There are 20 funded places available for the-2027 intake.
 Other funding options include self-funding or institutional funding.

 *Educators considered eligible for Welsh Government funding for this programme include;